OpenDataServices/os4d/docs/patterns/schema.md

 ---

-## CSV Codelists
+## CSV codelists

 ### Problem

 The JSON Schema [`enum` keyword](https://json-schema.org/understanding-json-schema/reference/enum) restricts a field to a fixed set of values.
-When applied to field with of the [`string` type](https://json-schema.org/understanding-json-schema/reference/string), the restricted set of values is known as a closed codelist.
+When applied to field of the [`string` type](https://json-schema.org/understanding-json-schema/reference/string), the restricted set of values is known as a closed codelist.

 Sometimes, it is desirable to specify a list of optional values for a field, whilst allowing values outside the list.
 Such lists of optional values are known as open codelists.
 JSON Schema does not provide a means to define an open codelist for a field.

 Data publishers and users need to understand the meaning of the values in a codelist.
-However, JSON Schema does not provide a means to annotate the enumerated values with metadata like human-readable titles and descriptions.
+However, JSON Schema does not provide a means to annotate enumerated values with metadata like human-readable titles and descriptions.

 ### Solution